thofisch/doc-api/docs/resources.md

 Resources almost always have relationships to other resources, and *collection resources* can give the ability to refer to a group of a resources as one, to perform queries on the collection, or use the collection as a factory to create new resources.

+!!! tip
-> A collection resource does not necessarily imply hierarchical containment.
+    A collection resource does not necessarily imply hierarchical containment.
 A resource may be part of more than one collection resource.

 A collection resources should provide sufficient filter mechanisms, as well as pagination.
 So when organizing resources into collections: